Metropolitan Borough of Wigan: Local government

-For 12 years after the county was created in 1974, the borough had a two-tier system of local government, and Wigan Council shared power with the Greater Manchester County Council.
+For 12 years from the creation of Greater Manchester in 1974, the borough had a two-tier system of local government, and Wigan Council shared power with the Greater Manchester County Council.
 The county council was abolished in 1986 by the Local Government Act 1985.
-In April 2011, the Greater Manchester Combined Authority became the top tier of local government within Greater Manchester, covering ten boroughs including Wigan.
+Since April 2011, some of the borough's responsibilities have been pooled with neighbouring authorities and subsumed into the Greater Manchester Combined Authority, which covers ten boroughs including Wigan.

 The first elections to the borough council were held on 10 May 1973.
 The Metropolitan Borough Council is divided into 25 wards, each of which elects three councillors.
 Elections are by thirds, with one councillor from each ward up for re-election in each election year.
 The borough council has a leader and cabinet system.
 The current leader is David Molyneux who took over from Peter Smith, who resigned in May 2018, having been leader since 1991.
 The council rejected the idea of a directly elected mayor following a consultation in 2001.

 The Metropolitan Borough of Wigan is traditionally a Labour Party stronghold - the council has been Labour-controlled since its creation.
 The local elections in 1998 resulted in a council with only two non-Labour members.

 Labour had a majority with 43 seats at the 2006 election.
 The second-largest party was the local Community Action Party which had 15 seats.
 Community Action first contested Wigan elections in 2002, and won 18 seats in the 2004 election following the re-warding - their councilors are for wards in the middle of the borough, between Wigan and Leigh.
 The Conservative Party had nine seats, and the Liberal Democrats eight.

 At the 2008 elections Labour was the largest party with 41 seats out of a total of 75; the Conservative Party had 14 seats, Community Action Party eight seats, Independent seven seats, Liberal Democrats four seats, and one was vacant.

 In November 2010 (after elections in May), Labour was the largest party with 51 seats out of a total of 75; the Conservative Party had eight seats, Independents seven seats, Community Action Party four seats, Liberal Democrats three seats (one member currently suspended) and two members were 'Independent Conservative'.

 As of June 2011 (after May elections), Labour continued to be the largest party with 58 seats out of 75, the Independent Councillor group with 8 seats form the official opposition, the Conservative Party had 5 seats, the Liberal Democrats hold 2 seats, Community Action Party 1 seat and 1 Independent councillor.